-Conductors must be copper, insulated with XLP or EPR.
-Insulation must be rated at 133 percent of the voltage rating.
+Conductors rated for less than 250A must be copper.
+Aluminum conductors must use properly rated crimp connections.
+All conductor insulation must be either XLP or EPR and be rated at 133 percent of the voltage rating.
 Individual conductor size must not exceed 240 mm2 (500 mcm).